--As soon as you can before submitting a full application, find out and secure your project's needed permits by contacting a project review specialist through the Vermont Department of Environmental Conservation.
+- As soon as you can before submitting a full application, find out what permits you may need for your project and begin securing them.
+Contact a project review specialist through the Vermont Department of Environmental Conservation.

--Plan to obtain all your permits before July 1, 2018.
+- Plan to obtain all your permits before July 1, 2019.
 All needed permits must be secured before doing any work in the grant agreement.

 Planning, permitting, engineering or professional design costs are the only allowable costs that can be incurred prior to grant approval.
 These costs can be used toward match if incurred within 18 months prior to grant approval.

--Feb.
-1, 2018: Due date for full grant applications; Only those who submit a pre-application by December 1, 2017 may submit a full application
+- January 1, 2019: Due date for Full RTP Grant Application.
+Only those who submit a pre-application by November 15, 2018 may submit a full application

--March 2018: RTP Review Committee meets, scores & recommends projects to be funded.
-Recommendations are forwarded to FPR's Commissioner for review and final decision making.
+- February 2019: RTP Review Committee meets, scores & recommends projects to be funded; recommendations are forwarded to FPR's Commissioner for review and final decision making

--April 2018: FPR Commissioner reviews recommendations & announces decision of what projects will be awarded grants; all applicants are notified of the results
+- March 2019: FPR Commissioner reviews recommendations & decides what projects will be awarded grants; all applicants are notified of the results

-- April 2019: FPR requests funding approval from FHWA for those projects awarded grants & begins preparing grant agreements for grantees for their final execution when approved June 2018
+- April 2019: FPR requests funding approval from FHWA for those projects being awarded grants; FPR begins preparing grant agreements for their final execution once approved by FHWA